hpi-swa-teaching/TabletopUI/README.md

 ## Main Functionalities
 ### Joining existing sessions
-The you can join the sessions of your fellow players over the internet.
+You can join the sessions of your fellow players over the internet.

 ### Select Roles
 You can select the desired role by entering its name in the starting screen.